 Can I use masking tape to ship packages instead of packing tape?

 It is not recommended.
-The rubber adhesive of masking tape is calibrated for clean removal, not for permanent sealing: with vibration and handling during transport, boxes sealed with masking tape will open.
-For sealing boxes, use transparent manual PP tape, which has an acrylic adhesive sized for transit.
+Masking tape's rubber adhesive is calibrated for clean removal, not for a permanent seal: with transport vibration and handling, boxes sealed with masking tape come open.
+For carton sealing use clear manual PP tape, which has an acrylic adhesive sized for transit.

-Does it work on wet or freshly painted surfaces?
+Does it work on a damp or freshly painted surface?

-No. The rubber adhesive needs a completely dry surface and cured paint (minimum 7 days) to adhere properly.
-Applied to moisture, the tape lifts on its own; applied to fresh paint, when removed, it pulls off the new paint along with the masking.
-If you are masking for a second coat of paint, wait until the first coat is dry to the touch and apply with moderate pressure.
+No. The rubber adhesive needs a completely dry surface and cured paint (at least 7 days) to bond properly.
+Applied over moisture, the tape lifts on its own; applied over fresh paint, removing it tears the new paint away along with the masking tape.
+If you are masking for a second coat of paint, wait until the first is dry to the touch and apply with moderate pressure.

 Only the width.
-The material, adhesive, and roll length are identical for all three variants.
-The 25 mm is for fine detail and curved lines; the 50 mm is the standard format for general painting; the 72 mm is for protecting large areas in a single pass or holding covering plastic.
-Many professional painters carry all three sizes in their van and choose according to the task.
+The material, adhesive and roll length are identical across the three variants.
+The 25 mm is for fine detail and curved lines; the 50 mm is the standard format for general painting; the 72 mm is for protecting large areas in a single pass or holding protective plastic sheeting.
+Many professional painters carry all three sizes in the van and choose by task.